Fofiedevops/test/README.md

-#This is my forst project
+#This is my first project
 #This is a second